-We intend to file a registration statement on Form S-8 under the Securities Act to register all of the shares of our Class A common stock and Class B common stock issued or reserved for issuance under our 2009 Plan and our 2017 Plan.
-We expect to file this registration statement as promptly as possible after the completion of this offering.
+We intend to file a registration statement on Form S-8 under the Securities Act to register all of the shares of our Class A common stock and Class B common stock issued or reserved for issuance under our 2009 Plan, our 2017 Plan and our 2017 ESPP.
 Shares covered by this registration statement will be eligible for sale in the public market, subject to the Rule 144 limitations applicable to affiliates, vesting restrictions and any applicable lock-up agreements and market standoff agreements.
 As of January 31, 2017, options to purchase a total of 32,866,862 shares of our Class B common stock pursuant to our 2009 Plan were outstanding, of which options to purchase 32,600,570 shares were exercisable, and no options were outstanding or exercisable under our 2017 Plan.